joaopalmeiro/reading-notes/data-visualization/README.md

   - Interactions **parameterizing** code ([ipywidgets](https://github.com/jupyter-widgets/ipywidgets), for example).
   - Interactions **generating** code.
 - "B2 synthesizes appropriate visualizations by tracing the data lineage expressed in code (...)."
-- An important question that B2 tries to answer:
+- Important question that B2 tries to answer:
   - How to combine "(...) the highly iterative nature and two-dimensional layout of interactive visualizations with the persistence and linear layout of computational notebooks (...)"?
 - B2 vs. [mage](https://dig.cmu.edu/publications/2020-mage.html):
   - "B2 targets integrating code with interactive visualizations specifically, whereas %mage looks to graphical interfaces more broadly."